 Giving your chickens something to do will also cut down on them picking on each other out of boredom or grouchiness from being cooped up.
 Get a whole cabbage and drill a hole through it, run a rope through it and hang it just out of the chicken’s reach.
 They will jump up at it, tearing bits off and eating it.
 Not only is it nice to have fresh vegetables to feed them, they’ll get their exercise as well.

 In the winter months, add extra bedding to the coop and nest boxes.
 If you live in a cold region, add extra straw.
 If you live in a warmer region, add extra wood shavings or wood pellets (I use a combination of wood shavings and wood pellets and it seems to work great).

 Paying attention to some of these details will help ensure your chickens survive the cold weather.
 As in most things with these easygoing birds, it doesn’t take too much work to keep them healthy and happy.
 They will appreciate the extra pampering, and may even reward you with some eggs.
 Even in the cold winter!

-*Just this winter two chicken coops in my area caught on fire the same weekend due to heat lamps in their coops.
+*Awhile back, two chicken coops in my area caught on fire the same weekend due to heat lamps in their coops.
 Apparently the temperature for the fixtures of those lights can get as high as 500 degrees.
 The fire fighter interviewed in the article (who helped put the fires out) said that a 100 watt lightbulb should do the trick for most city coops with small flocks and they aren't as dangerous as a brooder lamp because they don't get as hot.
 (Here's the article if you'd like to read it.)